sid-viscous/FW-trading-compendium/fw-compendium.md

 There are multiple ways to approach this philosophy, each of which involves buying coins at a discount and selling high.

-Some useful ways to identify good
+Some useful ways to identify good entries and exits are outlined below:

 * Analysing fear and greed in the market
 * Identifying key support and resistance levels